RanSela-033/Premier-League-Aggression/README.md

+# Premier-League-Aggression

-# ⚽ Modeling Aggression in the Premier League
+⚽ Modeling Aggression in the Premier League

 **Final Project — Advanced Time Series Analysis**
 **Technion – Faculty of Data Science and Engineering**